-If you do not find the answer to your question in TFD online, or if you want advice on which you can legally rely, you may instruct James Kessler QC to advise.
-For further information see How to instruct James Kessler QC.
+If you do not find the answer to your question here, or if you want advice on which you can legally rely, you may instruct James Kessler KC or other members of his chambers to advise.
+See How to instruct James Kessler KC.

-There are archive editions for TFD 2008/09, 2009/10, 2010/11, 2011/12, and 2012/13.
-These will occasionally be useful to investigate the tax position in those years, but the current edition will generally be the best starting point, as that has been substantially rewritten in the light of current HMRC guidance and further thought and research.
+There are archive editions for years since 2003/04.
+These will be useful to investigate the tax position in earlier years, but the current edition will generally be the best starting point, as that has been written in the light of current HMRC guidance, and further thought and research.

-To contact Amanda Hardy, who reviews online contributions, click here
+To contact Rebecca Sheldon, who reviews online contributions, click here

 For multiple user licences, or to install on a firm's intranet, contact the publishers.